-This week I’ll be down in Cornwall, staying in a gorgeous holiday cottage on a mini- honeymoon with my new husband.
+This week I’ll be down in Cornwall, staying in a gorgeous holiday cottage on a mini-honeymoon with my new husband.
 Lots of lazing is on the cards as we recover from last week’s wedding madness.
 But the last time I visited this part of south-west England was a lot more active – as a coastal conservation volunteer.
-The Conservation Volunteers run week-long Beachsweep trips to Devon and Cornwall.
-In return for helping out with surveying work you get a bargain holiday with food and accommodation included, and the chance to explore some of the area’s beautiful coastline.
+The Conservation Volunteers ran several week-long Beachsweep trips to the coastline of Devon and Cornwall each year.
+In return for helping out with surveying work you got a bargain holiday with food and accommodation included, and the chance to explore some of the area’s beautiful coastline.
 But would it be more boot camp than holiday?
 My mum and I signed up for a week in Cornwall one September to find out.

-Our base for the week was Tredegna Farm, a converted grain store on a farm out in the countryside near Falmouth.
-The lower floors have been converted into small dorm rooms and upstairs there’s a kitchen and huge open plan lounge/dining room.
+Our base for the week was Tredegna Lodge, a converted grain store on a farm out in the countryside not far from Falmouth.
+The lower floors have been converted into small dorm rooms and upstairs there’s a kitchen and huge open-plan lounge/dining room.
 Our food costs were included in the holiday, but we shared out the shopping, cooking and washing up duties between the group.
-There was no shortage of food, with the cooks of the day whipping up everything from vats of risotto to apple and blackberry crumbles made with blackberries they’d picked from the farm hedgerows.
+There was no shortage of food, with the cooks of the day whipping up everything from vast vats of risotto to apple and blackberry crumble made with blackberries that had been foraged from the farm’s hedgerows.

 Each day we set out to a different part of the Cornish coast.
 Our job was to collect and record the rubbish on the beach as part of the Marine Conservation Society’s annual coastal survey.
 We were armed with litter pickers, bin bags and clipboards as we scoured the beach in pairs or small groups, tallying up what we found washed up.
 I was expecting it to be mostly litter, but by far the biggest category was rope and net, where fishermen cut up tangled nets and the broken ends get washed into the sea.
 You could also kit yourself out for a seaside holiday with the odd flip flops and broken buckets and spades we found.